zhanglab/GEM-iCbes/readme.md

 (psamm-env) $ cd simulations
 ```

-## Optmizing yields of growth or products
+## Optimizing yields of growth or products
-`model_validation/fva_exchange_constrain.py` and `model_validation/FBA_MOMA_exchange_constrain.py` are used for model validation.
+`scripts/fva_exchange_constrain.py` and `scripts/FBA_MOMA_exchange_constrain.py` are used for model validation.
 Both the growth yields and the product generation were compared to experimental measurements.
 Specific constraints (e.g. exchange flux bounds, reaction flux bounds, gene knockouts) can be applied via argument inputs of the scripts.
 More information on parameter options can be found in the help message using the following commands:
 ```shell
 (psamm-env) $ python ../scripts/fva_exchange_constrain.py -h
 (psamm-env) $ python ../scripts/FBA_MOMA_exchange_constrain.py -h